jhimi01/task-management-client/README.md

 JWT provides secure, stateless authentication, reducing server load and improving security.
 Tokens are stored in httpOnly cookies to prevent XSS attacks.

 ### Why Google reCAPTCHA?
-To prevent bot attacks, we implemented Google reCAPTCHA on login and registration pages, ensuring only real users can access the system.
+To prevent bot attacks, we implemented Google reCAPTCHA on the login page, ensuring only real users can access the system.

 ---